Interleukin 28B (IL28B) Polymorphism (rs12979860), Saliva

 Frequency of the rs12979860 C allele varies across different racial and ethnic groups.
 The rs12979860 C variant is most frequently present in individuals from East Asia (allele frequency >0.9) and least common in individuals of African origin (allele frequency 0.2-0.5).(2) In a recent US-based study, the favorable CC genotype was observed in 37% of Caucasians, 29% Hispanics, and 14% of African Americans tested.

 The mechanism by which the IL28B genotype mediates response to pegylated-interferon and ribavirin combination therapy among HCV genotype 1-infected individuals is not yet understood and is the subject of intense ongoing research.
 The impact of the IL28B-related polymorphism on response rates in patients infected with HCV genotypes other than genotype 1 is still being investigated.

-Predicting responsiveness of genotype 1 hepatitis C viral infections to combined pegylated-interferon and ribavirin-based therapies
+Predicting responsiveness of genotype 1 hepatitis C viral infections to combined pegylated-interferon and ribavirin-based therapies in saliva specimens

 Genotyping patients who prefer not to have venipuncture done

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Saliva samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.